Managing Users, Groups and Roles

 Content-Type: "application/scim+json"

-The response is the most detailed view of a Client ID, end user or Organization Administrator (here, we are browsing an end user):
+The response is the most detailed view of the specified user (in this example, an end user):

 {